Subject area: Social Studies

 Videos are a valuable and engaging tool for contextualising your learning.
 We recommend sharing one of the following videos with your class to start:

-- David Olusoga's video framing the issues around monuments(this will open in a new window).
+- David Olusoga's video framing the issues around monuments.

-- BBC Social's video about street names in Glasgow(this will open in a new window).
+- BBC Social's video about street names in Glasgow.

 Research and discussion

 After sharing one or more of these videos with pupils, ask them to research street names and statues in your local area and ask the question: who is remembered and why?
 Are there any streets or parks named after John Muir?
 Pupils could physically visit these sites and locations, creating a small video similar to that made for BBC Social, or plan a route and research online.
 Questions for pupils to consider when looking at streets or monuments are:

 - Does this person have a link to their local area?
 Is this why they were memorialised?